NEMO Dragonfly 2 Review

 Our Analysis and Test Results

 The privacy panels on the side are not terribly high, but the two-tone black and white mesh is thoughtfully incorporated into the canopy to maximize both privacy and stargazing when the weather allows you to camp without a fly.

-Where this tent excels though, is with its storage space.
-There are two large-enough individual storage pockets on each side, as well as a pair of light diffuser pockets that make reading at night a real pleasure.
-Then there is the massive gear loft overhead that can easily hold most any reasonable item you would want to stash for the night.
-If there is a complaint to be had here, it is that all of the pockets require a long reach, so you may have to sit up to get what you are looking for — tough life.
+Where this tent excels is in its storage space.
+There are two decent-sized individual storage pockets on each side, as well as a pair of light diffuser pockets that make reading at night a real pleasure.
+Then there is the massive gear loft overhead that can easily hold almost any reasonable item you would want to stash for the night.
+If there is a complaint to be had here, it's that all of the pockets require a long reach, so you may have to sit up to get what you are looking for — tough life.

 If you've got something that can't be tucked away in one of the pockets inside the tent, there is a delightfully massive amount of space in each vestibule for a pack, boots, another pack, and maybe a tent for your dog.
 We feel like this tent will do the trick in most cases.